moderndatacompany/dataos.info/docs/resources/lens/supported_parameters_for_tables_and_views.md

 ---
 title: Supported parameters for Tables and Views
+search:
+  exclude: true
 ---

 # Supported parameters for Tables and Views

 ## Table

+A table is a logical construct used to define an entity.
+It contains information about joins (relationships), dimensions, measures, and segments.
+Each table is defined in a separate YAML file.

-> To draw a parallel with Lens 1.0, **‘Table’ is equivalent to the concept of ‘Entity’**.
+> To draw a parallel with common data modelling concepts, **‘Table’ is equivalent to the concept of ‘Entity’**.
 >

 <div style="text-align: left; padding-left: 1em;">